groupultra/sdk-public/docs/source/moobius_utils.rst

 ---------------------------------------------------------------------------------------------------------------------
 to_char_id_list(c)

 Converts the input to a list of character_ids, designed to accept a wide range of inputs.
-Accepts:
+  Parameters:
+    c: The This can be one of many things:
         A Character (returns it's id as one-element list).
         A string (assumes it's an id wraps it into a one element list).
         A list of Characters (extracts the ids).
         A list of strings (returns a copy of the list).
         A mixed character and string list.
+  Returns:
+    The list of character ids.
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.utils.set_terminal_logger_level: